kwk/llvm-ci/README.md

 I (@kwk) can only tell what I use and think should work without too much gamma radiation involved ;)

-I have developer laptop with Fedora 32, podman, kubectl and oc binaries installed.
+I have developer laptop with Fedora 32, docker, docker-compose, podman, kubectl and oc binaries installed.
 Those tools will allow me to build the container images that I'm going to deploy to our Kubernetes cluster.

 I have access to an internal OpenShift 4 cluster that is not publically reachable.
 Hence, I have to be on the company's VPN in order to access the buildbot's web interface for example.
 If you have an OpenShift 4 cluster yourself, you should be good.
 Maybe other Kubernetes implementations work as well.